astropy/astropy-APEs/APE26.rst

 the reference frames “multi-modal”.
 This creates different usage modes (with and without data), each exhibiting different behavior.
-For instance, some methods such as ``separation`` work fine with frames with data, while doing this on coordinate frames without data results in an error.
+For instance, some methods such as ``separation`` work for coordinate-frame instances that contain data, but they lead to faults for instances without data.
 While this multi-modal structure as motivated in `APE 5
 <https://github.com/astropy/astropy-APEs/blob/main/APE5.rst>`_
 can be seen as a benefit for interpretability of the logic, we